developeroliver/developeroliver/README.md

 # 👨🏻‍💻 About Me

 I am in professional reconversion.
-I did a bootcamp at o'clock as a web and mobile web developer with React specialization.
+I did a bootcamp at o'clock as a web and mobile web developer with React specialization.\nBut I decided to specialize in iOS mobile applications with UIKit and SwiftUI.

 ## 📚 Currently studying: